src-d/guide/talent/sourcerers/eiso.md

 - Would you like to share with us a story about yourself?
   - I like to get out of my comfort zone, sometimes that means reading a lot about a topic I knew nothing about, in the past that has also meant, bungee jumping into a pool at 1am in the middle of a club while set on fire (there is a place in Bali, Indonesia where they allow this) or skydiving.
 - What food do you like and dislike?
   - I am incredibly passionate about food, actually, that should have been listed under "hobbies".
-Exploring new countries/cultures through food is one of my favourite past times (I've had the privilege to 100s of restaurants) and so is cooking (lately I've been experimenting with barbeque).
+Exploring new countries/cultures through food is one of my favourite past times (I've had the privilege to patron 100s of restaurants) and so is cooking (lately I've been experimenting with barbeque).
 - What is your favorite quote?
   - "Take nothing for granted"